 You may file for civil contempt in the court that issued the order if the abuser violates the order in any way.
 To file for civil contempt, go to the clerk’s office and tell him/her you want to start contempt proceedings against the abuser.
 You will have to fill out some forms, which the court clerk will give you.
 You will also have to attend a court hearing to prove that the abuser violated the order.

-How do I change or extend my order?
+How do I change, extend, or dismiss my order?

 Can I "violate" my own order?

-Yes.
-In most states, a petitioner cannot "violate" his/her own order since the order puts limits on an abuser's behavior, not the victim's behavior.
-However, in Iowa, victims with protective orders can be held in contempt for "aiding and abetting" in the violation of their own protective orders.
-Basically, this means that if you have a no contact order or a stay away order and you decide to still talk to the abuser or see him/her, you can be charged with helping the abuser violate the order.
+Although in most states, a petitioner cannot “violate” his/her own order since the order puts limits on an abuser’s behavior, not the victim’s behavior, Iowa is different.
+In Iowa, victims with protective orders can be held in contempt for “aiding and abetting” in the violation of their own protective orders.
+The petition makes the plaintiff check off a box that says: “I also understand that I could be arrested, jailed, and fined if I initiate or voluntarily maintain any contact with Defendant in violation of the order, or if I otherwise violate the protective order.”
+Basically, this means that if you have a no contact order or a stay away order and you decide to still talk to the abuser or see him/her, you can be charged with “helping” the abuser violate the order.1

 What happens if I move?